3 Crucial Things Not to Get Wrong if You Want The Perfect Party

 For this reason we limit our parties to a maximum of 30, otherwise all the hands-on elements suddenly take too long and become a bit of a drag for everyone except those involved.

-On the flip side you could hire a clown, magician or disco and have a lot more children attend, but how long do you think it’ll be before they get bored?
+On the flip side you could hire a clown, magician or disco and have a lot more cildren attend, but how long do you think it’ll be before they get bored?

-Having done 4,576 parties and counting, I’ve come to the conclusion that the perfect total length of a party should be 2 hours.
+Having inspired more than one million children and counting, I’ve come to the conclusion that the perfect total length of a party should be 2 hours.

 It normally works best to have the entertainment first as the children tend to arrive excited to get started!
 For most age groups, about 1-1.5hrs of non-stop fun tends to work best with the remaining time dedicated to food and singing happy birthday.